 Our annual Accounting industry event connects students seeking a career in accounting-related fields with accounting firms and other organizations that hire interns and full-time accounting professionals.
 Please contact Kristi Mackay (email@example.com) for more information.

-The OLAPC 1st Avenue Career Expo, a fair sponsored by the Oregon Liberal Arts Placement Consortium.
-This event hosts 150 different employers and graduate schools, and has 500 student participants from 7 Oregon Liberal Arts colleges and universities.
+First Avenue Career Expo, a fair sponsored by the Oregon Liberal Arts Placement Consortium.
+This event hosts 150 different employers and graduate schools, and has 500 student participants from seven Oregon Liberal Arts colleges and universities.
 Please visit www.olapcfirstavenue.org for more information and to register.

 Career Development serves as your point of contact to reach out to faculty with the purpose of setting up presentations in classes regarding your career opportunities and company information.
 Please email Donna Montoya (firstname.lastname@example.org) to request assistance in reaching out to faculty.